mydobie/WebAccessibilityTesting/README.md

 To fix known issue, you can run `npm run lint:fix`.
 NOTE: You may need to run this command multiple times until you get a successful run in order to fix all issues.

-If you want linting issues fixed as you save files, run `npm run lint:watch` in a terminal at the root of the project.

 More information on fixing linting errors is available at: [esLint](https://eslint.org/docs/rules/) | [Prettier](https://prettier.io/docs/en/install.html) |[airbnb JS style guide](https://github.com/airbnb/javascript)

 This application uses [Husky](https://github.com/typicode/husky) and [lint-staged](https://github.com/okonet/lint-staged) to automatically install Git Hooks that will check for linting errors on files at commit time.
 All linting errors must be fixed before changes can be committed to git.

 ### Build

-Normally a tar file with the build (production-ready) files needs to be created so it can be loaded to an artifact repository like Artifactory.
+Normally a tar file with the built (production-ready) files needs to be created so it can be loaded to an artifact repository.
 To build and create a tar file of the built files run `npm run createTar`

-If you want to create the build (production-ready) without creating a tar file, run `npm run build` in a terminal at the root fo the project.
+If you want to create the built (production-ready) without creating a tar file, run `npm run build` in a terminal at the root of the project.
 This will create production-ready files in a `build` directory.

-#### Known warnings

-If you get a `Node Sass could not find a binding for your current environment` error, it means that the SASS compiler wasn't downloaded for your node version and OS.
-Run `npm run d` to ensure that the correct version of the compiler is downloaded.

-If the application has feature flags enabled, a harmless `Module not found: Can't resolve ... ` warnings will be shown and they can be ignored.
-These warnings will not prevent the build from happening nor will it impact the application.
-It is currently a known issue with the feature flags module.

 ---

-#### Deploying

-The process to deploy an artifact (aka tar file) to a server is not handled by this application, Jenkinsfile, nor GitHub action file.

-Some other process will need to pull the artifact from Artifactory, and untar the files.
-This could be Ansible, Chef, or even done manually.
+## GitHub actions

+This repository uses numerous GitHub actions to run tests, create artifacts, and create tags.
+Many of these actions will happen automatically, but some of them can be run manually.

+The status of any actions can be viewed on the actions page.
+The action files are located in the `.github/workflows` directory.

+### Run tests

+All pull requests will have the following tests run:

+- Linting
+- Check for high or critical security advisories
+- Unit tests
+- Check for adequate test coverage (see `utils/testCoverage.js`)
+- Verify that the code can be built

+If you want to run these tests against another branch, you can do the following at any time:

+1. In GitHub, go to the the actions menu and select "Test Code".
+1. Click "Run workflow" drop down.
+1. Choose the branch you want to run the tests against.

+If you get a "Workflow does not exist or does not have a workflow_dispatch trigger in this branch" warning, be sure that the `.github/workflows/test_and_build.yml` file exists on the branch.

+### Update version, publish artifact, update demo site

+When a pull request is merged into the `main` branch, the following is automatically run.

+- Linting
+- Check for high or critical security advisories
+- Unit tests
+- Check for adequate test coverage (see `utils/testCoverage.js`)
+- Updates version on package.json (see [CONTRIBUTING for more information](CONTRIBUTING.md))
+- Creates a release
+- Publishes artifact to GitHub
+- Updates the demo site on the `gh-pages` branch.

+**Note** that these series of actions can take a while.
+Check the actions page to see if there are any actions still running.

+**Note** that you will need to manually update the release text.
+See [CONTRIBUTING](CONTRIBUTING.md) on what is required for the release text.

 ---